List of BoJack Horseman characters: A Ryan Seacrest Type

 A Ryan Seacrest Type (voiced by Adam Conover) is the name of a human character who hosts "Excess Hollywood" (later renamed "Excess Hollywoo" after BoJack steals the D in the Hollywood Sign and the D is accidentally destroyed in a helicopter crash) and interviews celebrities.
 He also hosts "Morning Time, Hollywoo" with a female human called Some Lady, and briefly with another co-host named An Actress or Something who is filling in for Some Lady after her apparent kidnapping.
 In the third season, he is run over by BoJack driving a limo.
 He is later revealed to have somehow survived and hosts a late night talk show as well as co-hosting Excess Hollywoo with "A Billy Bush Type" (voiced by Kevin Bigley).
 He briefly co-anchors the ski race between Mr. Peanutbutter and Woodchuck Coodchuck-Berkowitz with Tom Jumbo-Grumbo, but quits after being sensitive to the cold weather.

 In season 5, it is revealed that he also hosts a radio show called The Deep Dive.

+Tina

+Tina (vocal effects provided by Raphael Bob-Waksberg) is a grizzly bear who is the nurse of Herb Kazzaz.
+In "Still Broken", Tina was in collaboration with Henry Winkler to keep Herb's terrible manuscript for a novel from being posthumously published and harming his legacy.
+Unlike the other anthropomorphic characters on the show, Tina only speaks in growls.

+Later in season 4, Tina returns as the nurse of BoJack's mother Beatrice.